Comrade capitalism: North Korea seeks investors for brewery

 Also up for grabs in Wonsan are a bus terminal, restaurants, petrol stations and the $90 million refurbishment of a faded pea-green government hotel on the water's edge, according to documents seen by Reuters.

-The brewery aims to produce 50 million liters of beer a year: 20 million liters of draught beer, and 30 million liters in plastic bottles, the documents said.
+The brewery aims to produce 50 million litres of beer a year: 20 million litres of draught beer, and 30 million litres in plastic bottles, the documents said.

 Poor infrastructure and rising demand mean many North Korean cities produce their own beers, although none sell as well as Taedonggang Beer, a lager produced in a factory made from old British parts that was personally ordered by late leader Kim Jong Il.